As Seen In

 Grab a beer, and catch up with friends overlooking views of the National Library and the quays, and enjoying live music.

-While the venue is on the smaller side, the uniqueness and the atmosphere make up for it.
+While the venue is on the smaller side, its uniqueness and atmosphere make it one of the hidden gems in Paris, France.
 Sitting right on the Seine, it’s hard to compare it to anything else in the city.
-Be sure to get there rather early as it does fill up quickly.
+Be sure to get there rather early, as it does fill up quickly.

 #11: Pont des Arts

 Extremely popular with couples, Pont des Arts is the first iron bridge in Paris.
-Built between 1801 and 1804 and reserved for pedestrians, the bridge is a great location of photos.
+Built between 1801 and 1804 and reserved for pedestrians, it is a great location for photos.

 #12: Chinatown in the 13th Arrondissement

-The “Chinatown” in Paris is more of an Asia town because not only can you find delicious Chinese food, but you can find Vietnamese, and Laotienne cuisine as well.
-There is only so much French food you can have so when the craving for pho strikes, this is where we head to!
+The “Chinatown” in Paris is more of an Asia town because not only can you find delicious Chinese food, but you can also find Vietnamese and Laotian cuisine.
+There is only so much French food you can have, so when the craving for pho strikes, this is where we head to, so naturally, we consider it a hidden gem in Paris, France.

 #13: Galette in Rue du Montparnasse